-The new obligations require, with effect from 17 December 2023, all private sector organisations with 50 or more employees, to establish formal procedures for the making of protected disclosures.
+The new obligations will require all private sector organisations with 250 or more employees to establish formal procedures for the making of protected disclosures, although it will eventually apply (from 17 December 2023) to organisations with between 50 and 249 employees.
 Certain employers, including those in the public sector and certain financial services firms, regardless of size, must comply with the obligations contained in the Act.

-The new protections have broad application, allowing reports by current and former employees and contractors, job applicants, volunteers, board members, shareholders and members of administrative, management or supervisory bodies, including non-executive members.
+The new protections will have broad application, covering current and former employees and contractors, job applicants, volunteers, board members, shareholders and members of administrative, management or supervisory bodies, including non-executive members.
 The Act clarifies that there is no obligation on employers to follow up on anonymous reports.

 The Act provides that matters concerning 'interpersonal grievances exclusively affecting a reporting person' are not relevant wrongdoings which qualify for protection.
-However, the exception may be limited, as it seems that workers whose grievances may affect others within or outside the organisation, may still qualify for protection under the terms of the Act notwithstanding this provision.
+This provision was not further expanded upon to limit protection to instances where the public interest is engaged despite the Supreme Court having recently noted what it considered an anomaly where the 2014 Act could provide protection for purely personal grievances.
+Given that the scope for inventiveness here was curtailed by our obligations under EU law, it seems that workers whose personal grievances in some, if even tangential, way affect others within or outside the organisation, will qualify for protection under the terms of the Act notwithstanding this provision.